jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 The main difference of reactive nodes (e.g. `<ReactiveSequence/>` and `<ReactiveFallback/>`) is that when a child returns RUNNING the reactive node will resume ticking from its first child.
 This forces the node to re-evaluate any conditions preceding the execution node, therefore achieving enhanced reactivity.

-In order to compose a reactive program in single-threded eus, we need to ensure that:
+In order to compose a reactive program in single-threaded eus, we need to ensure that:
 1. Condition nodes can be evaluated while executing actions
 2. Interruption requests are checked while executing actions